uidaholib/digital-collections-docs/content/transcription/03-tagging.md

 ## Text Mining

-Tags are generated from a text mining tool that was made in-house by the Digital Scholarship and Open Strategies department, which searches across all transcripts in a given oral history collection for words relating to specific categories, such as *“factory”*, *“shift”*, *“union”* for **labor** and *"white-collar"*, *"joblessness"*, *"layoff"* for **economics**
+Tags are generated from a text mining tool made in-house by the Digital Scholarship and Open Strategies department, which searches across all transcripts in a given oral history collection for words relating to specific categories, such as *“factory”*, *“shift”*, *“union”* for **labor** and *"white-collar"*, *"joblessness"*, *"layoff"* for **economics**

 {% include figure.html img="transcription_guide_images01.png" alt="Screen capture of Visual Studio Code and code" caption="A snippet of code from the text mining tool seen in Visual Studio Code showing the terms for labor and education" %}